-&lt;sup>1 Pet dealer is defined "[A] any person who engages in the sale or offering for sale of more than nine animals per year for profit to the public" including "breeders who sell or offer to sell animals' but not "any breeder who sells or offers to sell directly to the consumer fewer than twenty-five animals per year that are born and raised on the breeder's residential premises."
+1 Pet dealer is defined "[A] any person who engages in the sale or offering for sale of more than nine animals per year for profit to the public" including "breeders who sell or offer to sell animals' but not "any breeder who sells or offers to sell directly to the consumer fewer than twenty-five animals per year that are born and raised on the breeder's residential premises."

 Companion animal is defined as "any dog or cat, and . . . any other domesticated animal normally maintained in or near the household of the owner or person who cares for such other domesticated animal."

-working in conjunction with the appropriate New York State or New York City agencies (such as the codes enforcement and administrative division of the fire department), promulgate rules or regulations as necessary for implementation of its provisions.
+The provisions of the bill requires that those fire protection systems be installed, maintained and inspected in accordance with specific local codes that exist either within or outside of the City of New York, and also requires that if a fire protective system becomes inoperable, the pet dealer must immediately notify the appropriate code enforcement office and have the system restored to working order.
+Finally, the bill requires that the Commissioner of Agriculture and Markets, working in conjunction with the appropriate New York State or New York City agencies (such as the codes enforcement and administrative division of the fire department), promulgate rules or regulations as necessary for implementation of its provisions.